How Many Baby Teeth Will My Child Lose?

 Q. When should my child go to the dentist?

-A: Ideally, no later than the child’s first birthday, or when the first tooth comes in, according to the American Academy of Pediatric Dentists.
+A: Ideally, you should take your child to the dentist no later than the child’s first birthday, or when the first tooth comes in, according to the American Academy of Pediatric Dentists.

 Q. Can I afford it?

-How many baby teeth your child loses is nowhere near as important as how many permanent teeth they keep, so get your child off to a healthy start at Kool Smiles!
-Call us at (855) 854-3621 to make an appointment.
+How many baby teeth your child loses is nowhere near as important as how many permanent teeth they keep, so get your child off to a healthy start at Kool Smiles.
+Call us today to make an appointment.